CompNet/Sosocc/README.md

      * `sudo ./cplex_studio<YOUR_VERSION>.linux-x86-64.bin`
        * The default installation location for education version is: `/opt/ibm/ILOG/CPLEX_Studio<YOUR_VERSION`.
        * The default installation location for trial version is: `/opt/ibm/ILOG/CPLEX_Studio_Community<YOUR_VERSION/cplex/bin/x86-64_linux/`.
-4. Download the project of `ExCC` on [github](https://github.com/CompNet/ExCC).
+4. Download the project of `ExCC` on [GitHub](https://github.com/CompNet/ExCC).
 First, configure and then compile it.
 To test it, you can run the file `run.sh`.If everything works (i.e. if a file `sol0.txt` created in the output folder), move the executable file `ExCC.jar`, which is in `exe`, into the `lib/ExCC` folder in this project.
-5. Download the project of `EnumCC` on [github](https://github.com/CompNet/EnumCC).
+5. Download the project of `EnumCC` on [GitHub](https://github.com/CompNet/EnumCC).
 Move the executable files `ClusteringEditDist.jar` into the lib `folder ` in this project.
 This jar file allows to compute the edit distance between membership vectors.
-6. Download the signed networks on [`figshare`](https://doi.org/10.6084/m9.figshare.8233340) or generate your own signed networks based on our [signed graph generator](https://github.com/CompNet/SignedBenchmark).
+6. Download the signed networks on [Zenodo](https://doi.org/10.5281/zenodo.6816103) or generate your own signed networks based on our [SignedBenchmark](https://github.com/CompNet/SignedBenchmark).

-# Use
+## Use
 1. Set correctly the variables `CPLEX.BIN.PATH`.
 2. Open the `R` console.
 3. Set the current directory as the working directory, using `setwd("<my directory>")`.